A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Problem Formulation

-Consider an application scenario that involves the prediction of mortgage default, where $Y=2$ indicates default and $Y=1$ otherwise.
-The current practice is to use risk assessment software to produce a \emph{confidence score}, which is used to classify an individual into ``high'', ``medium'' or ``low'' risk classes.
-Let $S(x, a)$ denote such a score that maps an instance $(x, a)$ to a real value, with a higher value indicating a higher risk of default.
-Suppose we observe a new instance $(X^*,A^*)=(x, a)$.
-Consider a class of decision rules of the form: $\hat Y=\mathbb I\{S(x, a)<t_l\}+2\mathbb I\{S(x,a)>t_u\},$ where $t_l$ and $t_u$ are thresholds chosen by the investigator to characterize the lower and upper limits of potential risks and $\mathbb I(\cdot)$ is the indicator function. $\hat Y$ takes three possible values in the action space $\Lambda=\{1, 2, 0\}$, respectively indicating that an individual has low, high and medium risks of default.
-The value ``$0$'', which is referred to as an \emph{indecision} or \emph{reject option} in classification (\citealp{HerWeg06, SunWei11, Lei14}), is used to express ``doubt'' reflecting that there is not sufficient confidence to make a definitive decision.
-For example, an individual with $\hat Y=1$ will be approved for a mortgage and an individual with $\hat Y=2$ will be rejected.
-Whereas an individual with $\hat Y=0$ will be asked to provide additional information and resubmit the application.
+The predicted label \( \hat{Y}_j \) takes three possible values in the action space $\Lambda = \{1, 2, 0\}$, indicating that an individual has low (\( \hat{Y}_j = 1 \)), high (\( \hat{Y}_j = 2 \)), and medium (\( \hat{Y}_j = 0 \)) risks of default, respectively.
+The value \( 0 \), referred to as an ``indecision’’ or ``reject option’’ in classification [cf. \citealp{HerWeg06, SunWei11, Lei14, Lee_21}], is used to express ``doubt,’’ indicating insufficient confidence to make a definitive decision.
+For example, an individual with \( \hat{Y}_j = 1 \) will be approved for a mortgage, an individual with \( \hat{Y}_j = 2 \) will be rejected, while an individual with \( \hat{Y}_j = 0 \) will receive a pending decision and be asked to provide additional information before resubmitting the application.